Fernando Grande-Marlaska: Minister of the Interior

 Minister Grande-Marlaska, along with the Deputy Directors of Operations of the State police forces, in a press conference during the COVID-19 pandemic lockdown in Spain.

 In 2018, the President of the Government of Spain, Pedro Sánchez, appointed Grande-Marlaska as Minister of the Interior.
 Briefly after assuming the office, Grande-Marlaska announced his intention of removing the barbed wire on fences between Morocco and the Spanish cities of Ceuta and Melilla.
 In January 2019, the Council of Ministers approved the "Plan for the Reinforcement and Modernization of the Terrestrial Border Protection System in Ceuta and Melilla" with a value of 32 million euros, which also included extending the height of the fences and introducing new technological elements.
 Specifically, the sole withdrawal of the barbed wire is valued at 18 million.
 The removal of the barbed wire and the border security measures upgrade started in December 2019.
-On February 17, 2020, the minister announced before the Congress of Deputies' Home Affairs Committee that the fences would be raised by 30%, around 10 meters.
+On 17 February 2020, the minister announced before the Congress of Deputies' Home Affairs Committee that the fences would be raised by 30%, around 10 meters.

-On March 14, 2020, the Council of Ministers approved the "State of Alarm" due to the coronavirus pandemic in Spain.
+On 14 March 2020, the Council of Ministers approved a "State of Alarm" due to the coronavirus pandemic in Spain.
 That measure gave the central government extraordinary powers to directly control the regional and local administrations and establish some constitutional rights restrictions.
 Prime Minister Pedro Sánchez appointed Grande-Marlaska as one of the four "delegated competent authorities" and gave him the command over all state, regional and local law enforcement agencies as well as the power to close all needed roads and borders.
-In the use of these extraordinary powers, on March 15, 2020 the minister issued an order to all police forces to apply, in case of non-compliance by citizens with the measures established by the government, article 36.6 of the 2015 Law on Citizen Security which establishes fines of between €100 and €600,000 and, in case of severe disobedience, articles 550 to 556 of the Criminal Code, which establishes jail sentences up to 4 years.
+In the use of these extraordinary powers, on 15 March 2020 the minister issued an order to all police forces to apply, in case of non-compliance by citizens with the measures established by the government, article 36.6 of the 2015 Law on Citizen Security which establishes fines of between €100 and €600,000 and, in case of severe disobedience, articles 550 to 556 of the Criminal Code, which establishes jail sentences up to 4 years.